Smith-Pad/Smith-Pad-OS-Configs/Notes/Shell-Configs/README.md

 `smith.pad.os.update.packages`

-`Description: Updates Packages via the Pacman Package Manager` `	      It is an alterative command for sudo pacman -Syyu`
+`Description: Updates Packages via the Pacman Package Manager` `	      It is an alternative command for sudo pacman -Syyu`